kaooooru/Data-Science/README.md

 # Data-Science-Project
-Please check out the Video Caption Training file to see my project!
+Please check out the Video Captioner Model Training file to see my project!